AlishaVashishth/Mausam-Weather-App/README.md

 # Mausam-Weather-App
-A static weather forecasting website project.
+This is a static weather forecasting website that I made for my University Project.